Ouro

 Conversations

 Conversations let users exchange messages.
-You can list and retrieve conversations, update their properties, and create/list messages within a conversation.
+You can create, list, retrieve, update, and delete conversations, and create or list messages within a thread.

 List conversations